Are you on the hunt for a metal detector that can work in tougher environments? If so, you’re not alone!

 Flexible Notch Discrimination

-Let’s face it: metal detectors come across tons of junk.
 There are far more trash metals out there than valuable ones.
 A notch discrimination filter allows you to ignore those metals.
 Metal detectors work by analyzing various levels of conductivity.
 A filter allows you to “notch” out certain segments of the conductivity spectrum.
 This effectively ignores non-ferrous junk metals.
-The AT Pro has 40 different levels of discrimination.

 Adjustable Sensitivity and Operating Frequency

-Overall, the Garrett AT Pro is a very flexible device.
+Overall, the Garrett AT Pro metal detector is a very flexible device.
 There are several parameters you can adjust to get the perfect performance for your environment.

 The first is the operating frequency.
 This machine can generate a signal of up to 15 kHz.
 However, you can change the frequency based on the metal you’re looking for.
 Higher frequencies do best for objects with lower conductivity, such as gold.